LATEST NEWS from the world of Ballet mécanique

 Check local stations for time.

-Now online, thanks to Minnesota Public Radio: Watch a clip of the Ballet mécanique film
+Watch a clip of the Ballet mécanique film

 and hear the incredible performance by the San Francisco Symphony!